-NEET 2019 admit card will provide the registration number, name, father’s name, mother’s name, birth date, gender, category, residential address and linguistic medium of the question paper which the candidate has selected while filling the application form.
-The hall ticket will display the roll number and exam centre that has been allotted to the candidates.
+NEET 2019 admit card will provide the application number, name, father’s name, mother’s name, birth date, gender, category, residential address and linguistic medium of the question paper which the candidate has selected while filling the application form.
+The hall ticket will also display the roll number and exam centre along with the exam schedule that has been allotted to the candidates.

 NTA will announce the result of NEET 2019 on June 5.
 NEET result 2019 will be issued in the form of scorecard which clarifies whether a candidate has qualified the exam.
 The mode of the declaration of NEET result will only be online.
 The scorecards will not be sent via mail or post to the candidates.

 To access the result, candidates will be asked to enter their NEET 2019 Roll Number (as given on admit card) and date of birth in dd/mm/yyyy format.
 The scorecard will display the candidates’ personal details like roll number, application number, name, mother’s name and father’s name etc. In the next section, the marks obtained by the candidate in each section along with percentile score and their NEET All India Rank will be displayed.